Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

   "@odata.nextLink":"https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$skiptoken=12345"}
 ```

+> [!NOTE]
+> Most of existing OData clients can handle server-driven paging automatically.
+For example this strategy is already used by the following tools: Power BI, SQL Server Integration Services and Azure Data Factory.

 ### **❌ DO NOT** use `$top` and `$skip` query options to implement client-driven paging.
 Working with other REST API's you might want to implement client-driven paging with `$top` and `$skip` query options.
 Please do not do it.
 There are several problems with this approach and performance is one of them.
 Instead please adopt the server-driven paging strategy explained in the previous section.